ArcherDotBuild/NodeJS-v2/README.md

 You'll also notice a new folder on your project's root named **node_modules**.
 This is where NPM will install your packages.
 You should never have to touch this folder.
 But if you take a peek, you'll see more than the packages you installed.
 That's because those packages needed other packages, and so on and so on.
 NPM stores them flat in the node_modules folder.
 This helps with preventing duplicates and circular dependencies.

 There's so much more to learn about NPM and node_modules, but this isn't the advanced course.
 This is all you need to know to build something, which is what we're doing next.

+`npm install lodash --save` we are passing a flag **--save** you can think of flags as like, options that we pass into a command line tool

+## 7. Using NPM packages

+**folder 07**

+When we were importing modules that we created, notice that i put this **./** here, this is very important, this is not optional or if you got to go up a couple levels, **../**, this is telling NPM, NodeJS, i want you to resolve a module that i created locally, it's on the file system, it's in this project, go get it, it's a file.

+But when you don't put the **./** in front of it, it's telling NPM, NodeJS, this is either an internal module like **fs** or it's something that i installed via NPM and it's in a **node_modules** folder

+`npm uninstall lodash`

+#### Global NPM packages

+`npm install yarn -g` **-g** for globally, this will install this package globally to use for ever, think about it something like a CLI

+`which npx` NPX is basically like running one off global install

+`npx yarn add lodash` install yarn once to use the lodash package, without installing yarn globally

+`npm uninstall yarn -f` uninstall globally